FAQs

 This section covers both contentious and non-contentious work.
 The contentious side involves breaches of charter party disputes, cargo and bills of lading claims, the arrest of vessels and cargoes, marine insurance claims, collision, salvage and environmental liabilities.
 On the non-contentious side, law firms advise on contractual arrangements for construction, registration of vessels, customs and licensing, and documentation relating to charter parties and bills of lading.

-This parent category contains sections entitled Transportation: Aviation, Transportation: Shipping: Dispute Resolution and Transportation: Shipping: Finance & Non-Contentious.
-The two shipping sections are the same tables which previously featured under the name of UAE Shipping.
-The Aviation table will cover contentious and non-contentious work, with the emphasis being on aviation finance transactions and aviation-related disputes.
-The Shipping: Dispute Resolution table continues to cover the full gamut of contentious matters in this sector, including admiralty, casualty and salvage claims, charter party and bill of lading disputes as well as matters arising from ship arrests, collisions and allisions.
+The Shipping: Dispute Resolution table covers the full gamut of contentious matters in this sector, including admiralty, casualty and salvage claims, charter party and bill of lading disputes as well as matters arising from ship arrests, collisions and allisions.
 Disputes relating to commodity trading agreements may be relevant, where such matters relate to the shipping of such commodities.
 Marine insurance disputes may also be relevant in this section.
-In the Shipping: Finance and Non-Contentious table, matters of focus include ship finance agreements as well as corporate matters within the shipping sector, including mergers of shipping companies.
-Firms may provide separate submissions for each of these three areas, but should not exceed 30 referees for Transportation as a whole.

 Venture Capital & Emerging Companies (UAE)